openpaymentseurope/docs/docs/get_access_token.md

 ---
 id: get_access_token
-title: Create access token
-sidebar_label: Create access token
+title: Access tokens
+sidebar_label: Access tokens
 ---

 All requests made to the Open Banking API requires an access token.
-The access token is valid for one hour.
-[Något mer här?]
+Access tokens are valid for one hour.
+An access token belongs to a certain product and scope only.
+See the information of the variable `scope` in the section "Variables and constants used in this guide" below.

 ### Variables and constants used in the guide